dpsmith/linux/Documentation/security/launch-integrity/principles.rst

+..
+SPDX-License-Identifier: GPL-2.0
+..
+Copyright © 2019-2023 Daniel P. Smith <dpsmith@apertussolutions.com>

 =======================
 System Launch Integrity
 =======================

+:Author: Daniel P. Smith
+:Date: October 2023

 This document serves to establish a common understanding of what is system launch, the integrity concern for system launch, and why using a Root of Trust (RoT) from a Dynamic Launch may be desired.
-Through out this document terminology from the Trusted Computing Group (TCG) and National Institue for Science and Technology (NIST) is used to ensure a vendor nutrual language is used to describe and reference security-related concepts.
+Throughout this document terminology from the Trusted Computing Group (TCG) and National Institute for Science and Technology (NIST) is used to ensure a vendor natural language is used to describe and reference security-related concepts.

 System Launch